StarmoonAI/Starmoon/firmware/README.md

 2. Create a new PlatformIO project:

     - Open PlatformIO Home
-    - Click "New Project"
+    - Open project directory "firmware"
     - Name your project (e.g., "FullDuplexWebSocketAudio")
-    - Select "Espressif ESP32 Dev Module" as the board
+    - Select "XIAO ESP32S3" as the board
     - Choose "Arduino" as the framework
     - Select a location for your project